rakeshvar/Zygote-Mutating-Arrays-WorkAround.jl/README.md

 You can see here that the result is the first element of the final state.
-That is the top right element of the $a$'s matrix above.
-This value depends on the previous states, and through them on the input matrix $X$.
-Now we need to differentiate $y = a_t[1]$, with respect to (each element of) the matrix $X$.
+That is the top right element of the `a`'s matrix above.
+This value depends on the previous states, and through them on the input matrix `X`.
+Now we need to differentiate `y = aₜ[1]`, with respect to (each element of) the matrix `X`.

 ```julia